bg-l2norm/hyprland-cloth-cursor/README.md

 > 0.56.2  efb50993780079460b0cbed1363e2166a2de1d9f_aq_0.15_hu_0.14_hg_0.5_hc_0.1_hlg_0.6
 > ```
 >
-> Hyprland plugins use private compositor APIs.
-Other versions are **untested**, but the installer can build against their installed headers after an explicit warning and confirmation.
-The plugin still refuses a build/runtime ABI mismatch, and it restores or retains the stock cursor if its guarded renderer-hook checks fail.
-The current renderer path is OpenGL.
+> Other versions are **untested** but the installer can build against their installed headers after an explicit warning and confirmation.
+The plugin still refuses a build/runtime ABI mismatch, and restores/keeps the stock cursor if its guarded renderer-hook checks fail.
+The renderer currently in use is OpenGL.

 ## What it does

-- Moves the visible cursor through a bounded two-dimensional spring.
+- Moves the visible cursor around a bounded 2D spring.
-- Uses spring lag and velocity to calculate rotation, skew, and stretch.
+- Computes rotation, skew and stretch from spring lag and velocity.
-- Compresses the cursor to `79%` while a mouse button is held, then springs back.
+- When a mouse button is held it compresses the cursor to `79%` and rebounds.
 - Transforms the cursor texture currently supplied by Hyprland, including theme and application cursor shapes.
 - Keeps application input at Hyprland's real pointer position.
 - Updates only the cursor's previous and current transformed regions.
 - Restores Hyprland's stock cursor when disabled.
 - Uses Hyprland's stock renderer for a frame when custom rendering cannot proceed safely.

-During fast motion, the visible cursor trails the pointer.
-Clicks still use the real pointer position.
+The cursor visible follows the pointer in fast motion.
+Clicks still use the actual pointer position.

 ## How it works